Every engagement starts

 Questions I hear often

-It depends on the engagement.
-For fractional GC work, I typically work on a monthly retainer that gives you predictable costs and priority access.
-For transactional work — M&A, capital raises, contract negotiation — I usually bill on a project or hourly basis with a clear estimate upfront.
-I don't do surprise invoices.
+It depends on what you need.
+For fractional GC work, I typically work on a monthly retainer — a predictable investment in exchange for priority access and embedded counsel.
+For transactional work — M&A, capital raises, contract negotiation — I scope the work and provide a clear estimate upfront.
+Either way, you'll know what you're committing to before we begin.
+No surprise invoices.

 My clients range from founder-led startups to publicly traded companies.
 The common thread isn't size — it's complexity.
 If your business is making decisions that have legal implications and you need someone who thinks at the strategic level, we should talk.